Synaco/prolug-linux-admin/unit5/u5_lab.md

 `cat` or `more` the file to verify these are values you see.

 Are there always 7 fields?
+    - Typically, I would say yes unless someone manually misconfigures something.
+I ran the following command "cat /etc/passwd | awk -F ':' 'NF != 7' /etc/passwd | nl".
+Even if the column is empty it would show up as "::".

 3. Anatomy of the `/etc/group` file
    `/etc/group` is broken down like this, a `:` (colon) delimited file: